 My family and I favor reasonably-priced places to eat where you can either have an amazing foodie experience or get a good value for what you pay.
 I’ll be listing many places on here that you’ll be glad you stopped in at.

 One of our favorite places to go for breakfast that always fills you up and has very fast and efficient service is Pannekoeken in St. Louis Park (4995 Excelsior Blvd) They are on the more expensive side in our opinion, but it’s a place where you will be very filled up, especially for breakfast, so I think worth the price.
 Their menu is so full of fantastic selections- mostly classics- try their pot roast!
 Once you get past the name of the place (it’s basically a Dutch baby pancake) this will be one of your go-to places when you want to fill up quickly to get somewhere or just linger on a weekend.
 Food is always delicious, fresh, and service is top -notch.
-Here’s their Fiesta Skillet that is my favorite- eggs, grilled chicken, avocado, pica de gallo, and hash browns.
+Pic below is their Fiesta Skillet that is my favorite- eggs, grilled chicken, avocado, pica de gallo, and hash browns.
 Ask for the fruit bowl to get the yummy fruit you see in the background.
+Oh- and the freshest and yummiest toast of any diner!
 Enjoy.Another favorite place for casual breakfast or lunch is Capital View Cafe (637 Smith Ave S., St. Paul ) This is your classic and very hard-to-find neighborhood cafe.
 It’s run by Mom-n-Pop, and is definitely not a chain restaurant.
 They have a eclectic and classic mix of American and Mexican dishes.
 Have a relaxing breakfast or meet a friend for coffee-you’ll be glad you found this hidden gem.